Top 10 Pains of the Content Marketing Freelancer

 Having to juggle a myriad of software and tools for various aspects of your work is recognizable for any knowledge worker today.
 This problem gets even more chaotic for a freelancer, as you are forced to switch between tool sets for different clients.
 Especially for those new to the field, managing this complexity is a major pain.
 The primary issues include:

-- Lack of integration between these tools can lead to disjointed workflows and data silos, hindering a seamless work process.
+Lack of integration between these tools can lead to disjointed workflows and data silos, hindering a seamless work process.
+The problem compounds when the team is distributed across time zones without a shared workspace for briefs, status, and decisions.

 6. Access Anarchy